Fire Safety Advice

 What if I live in a new build flat?

-Most new build flats come with a two year warranty.
-Any defects found during this period can be referred to the developer.
+Most new build flats and doors come with a two-year warranty.
+The door will still need checking to ensure it meets regulations and depending on the defects found during this period this can be referred to the developer.
 For flats over two years old, a defect may be considered by the developer if it can be proven that the door was never compliant.
 However, just because a door fails it doesn’t mean that it was never compliant as doors are subject to natural wear and tear.
-If you have any queries on the defect found then please reach out to your Property Manager.
+If you have any queries on the defect found, then please reach out to your Property Manager.

-If I miss my visit, what should I do?
+If I miss your visit, what should I do?

-If you happen to miss your visit please don’t worry.
-The surveyor will complete an external door check and we will contact you within 6 months to rearrange.
+If you miss your visit please don’t worry we will contact you within 3 months to rearrange.

 What will the surveyor do inside my apartment?

-Our surveyor will just need to check the inside of your door to ensure that self-closing devices are working, and the doors are in efficient working order and good repair.
+Our surveyor will just need to check the inside of your front door to ensure that the self-closing device is working and that the door is in efficient working order and good repair.

 How long will the visit take?

-All of our appointment should take a maximum of 20 minutes.
+Your check should take a maximum of 5 minutes.